Enter Peak Discovery Mode in Nevada

 If the sum total of your Nevada knowledge = Vegas Strip + desert, you're clearly not alone—but you are missing out.
 Big time.
 The state is full of epic surprises, many of them typified by one particular region: Elko and the Rubies Route, hidden gems writ large.
 And despite feeling gloriously secluded, they're easy to get to—sitting just off I-80, about halfway between Reno and Salt Lake City.

-To start to get a sense of the surprises that await in this northeastern swath of the state, read on—then start planning your own escape, whether you're looking for winter adventures or warm-weather fun.
+To start to get a sense of the surprises that await in this northeastern swath of the state, read on—then start planning your own escape, whether you're looking for warm-weather fun or winter adventures.

 The surprise: Nevada is the most mountainous state in the Lower 48